-We asked our providers what they look at when approving a funding request, and many use the Debt-Service Coverage Ratio (DSCR) to make this important decision.
-We want you to be able to see your DSCR before you requested a loan, so we built a small business loan calculator that does just that.
+We asked our providers what they look for when approving a funding request, and many use the Debt-Service Coverage Ratio (DSCR) to make this critical decision.
+We want you to be able to see your DSCR before you request a loan, so we built a small business loan calculator that does just that.

-Our tool should help you get an idea of whether you'll be considered for funding.
-To get the most out of our new tool, take a look at these frequently asked questions about DSCR.
+Our tool should help you get an idea of whether you’ll be considered for funding.
+To get the most out of our new tool, look at these frequently asked questions about DSCR.

 The debt-service coverage ratio can pertain to corporate, government, and personal finance.
 When referring to corporate finance, the ratio is often used to estimate a business’s accessible cash.
 It reveals to prospective and current investors whether a corporation has adequate revenue to take on new debt.

 Our tool should help you determine whether you’ll be considered for funding.
 Look at these frequently asked questions about the DSCR ratio to get the most out of our new tool.

 DSCR = Net Operating Income / Annual Debt Service

 Where to get these components:

 Imagine a company with a verifiable annual income of $400,000.
 It wants to take out a four-year, $60,000 loan with 5% interest.
 It already has a monthly credit obligation of $10,000.

 The company’s estimated monthly business income would be $33,333, and its estimated monthly debt service would be $11,500.
 The company’s DSCR would be 2.90, showing that the business would likely be stable with the added credit costs.